bediger4000/linked_lists/README.md

 There's a [suggestion](https://www.geeksforgeeks.org/merge-k-sorted-linked-lists-set-2-using-min-heap/)
 floating around the web that a min-heap of lists would work.
 My [code](mergeheap.go] (and [heap package](heap)) for this method.
+There's no "O(n log n)" restriction or hint in the problem statement, so this algorithm would fit the problem even though it uses extra space, K nodes in an array in my heap implementation.

 There's a lot more complexity in the min-heap version.
 A separate data structure and supporting functions need to exist